liuwei0507/tdd-locker-robot-java/task/task-locker.md

 ### take
 - `Given` valid ticket `When` take bag `Then` take successfully and return bag
 - `Given` invalid ticket `When` take bag `Then` take failed and return message

+# primary locker robot
+ - `Given` primary locker robot and available space `When` store bag `Then` store successfully and get a ticket
+ - `Given` primary locker robot and no space `When` `Then` store bag `Then` get a message that locker is full

+ - `Given` valid ticket `When` take bag `Then` take successfully and get right bag
+ - `Given` invalid ticket `When` take bag `Then` take failed and get a message that ticket is invalid

+ - `Given` primary locker robot with more than one locker and available space in first locker `When` store bag `Then` store in first locker successfully
+ - `Given` primary locker robot with more than one locker and no space in first locker but available in second locker `When` store bag `Then` store in second locker successfully